Key Numbers and Insights

 Ads are displayed in public channels with an audience of 1000 subscribers or more.

-Payment – only for impressions (CPM) with the option to set a maximum bid in the auction.
+Payment is only for impressions (CPM) with the ability to set a maximum bid in the auction.

-Minimum bid – 1 euro for 1000 impressions (or equivalent in another currency).
+The minimum bid is 1 euro for 1000 impressions (or the equivalent in another currency).

 Requirements for the advertised channel: